Sanjeev-Midda/Todo-app/README.md

 # Todo-app

-A todo application - add and remove items
+A todo application - arrange your life!